 Bobby Ryan lifts Senators past Penguins in OT in Game 1

-Pittsburgh Penguins' Olli Maatta, left, \is checked along the boards by Ottawa Senators' Ryan Dzingel during the first period of Game 1 of the Eastern Conference final in the NHL hockey Stanley Cup playoffs, Saturday, Ma... .
-Ottawa Senators' Dion Phaneuf checks Pittsburgh Penguins' Sidney Crosby in the crease during the first period of Game 1 of the Eastern Conference final in the NHL hockey Stanley Cup playoffs, Saturday, May 13, 2017, ... .
+Ottawa Senators' Jean-Gabriel Pageau celebrates with teammates Mark Stone and Bobby Ryan after scoring against the Pittsburgh Penguins during the first period of Game 1 of the Eastern Conference final in the NHL hockey Stanley Cup playoffs, Saturday, May 13, 2017, in Pittsburgh. less Ottawa Senators' Jean-Gabriel Pageau celebrates with teammates Mark Stone and Bobby Ryan after scoring against the Pittsburgh Penguins during the first period of Game 1 of the Eastern Conference ... more Pittsburgh Penguins' Olli Maatta, left, \is checked along the boards by Ottawa Senators' Ryan Dzingel during the first period of Game 1 of the Eastern Conference final in the NHL hockey Stanley Cup playoffs, Saturday, May 13, 2017, in Pittsburgh.

 Add your comments below